- We advise you to reconsider your need to travel to Saudi Arabia due to the threat of terrorist attack.

 Flights at southern airports: Flights from airports in the south of the country, including Jazan, Abha, Wadi Aldwasir, Bisha, Sharourah, Najran and Baha, could be cancelled or rescheduled at very short notice due to the conflict in Yemen.
-Travellers should check with their travel providers for latest information on flight disruptions in the south.
+Travellers should check with their travel providers for latest information on flight disruptions.
 Operations at Riyadh’s King Khalid International Airport have not been affected by the situation in Yemen.

 Women are not permitted to drive vehicles or ride bicycles.